How to Improve Your Garden Using Last Year’s Lessons

 Prevention is often the most effective approach to pest and disease management.
 Here are some preventive measures to consider for your garden:

-• Crop rotation: Rotating the location of your plants from year to year can disrupt the life cycles of pests and reduce the buildup of soil-borne diseases.
+• Crop rotation: Rotating the location of your plants from year to year can disrupt pests’ life cycles and reduce the buildup of soil-borne diseases.

-• Companion planting: Strategically planting certain flowers and herbs can deter pests or attract beneficial insects that help control garden pests.
+• Companion planting: Strategically planting specific flowers and herbs can deter pests or attract beneficial insects that help control garden pests.

 • Good garden hygiene: Keeping your garden clean and well-maintained by removing debris, spent plants, and weeds can eliminate hiding spots and breeding grounds for pests and diseases.